Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW1/hw1_answers.md

 ### Question 3

 **What is the minimum number of leaves a tree on n vertices may have?
 And the maximum?
-Now describe an algorithm (do not program it) that takes as input such a tree and returns its number of leaves.
-A leaf in a graph is a vertex with degree 1.**

 Calculating the minimum and maximum number of leaves on a tree with n verticies is kind of like constructing a piecewise function.